-The Main Reference Collection consists primarily of non-circulating print materials that provide readily available information and are used by Reference Department staff members to assist in responding to information requests.
+The Main Reference Collection consists primarily of non-circulating print materials that provide readily available information.
 Reference materials generally contain brief articles and factual data or provide information on the location and access of related in-depth resources.
 Reference materials include, but are not limited to, encyclopedias, dictionaries, bibliographies, indexes and abstracts, handbooks, directories, atlases, and statistical resources.
-The main language of the collection is English, with the exception of dictionaries and encyclopedias for the principal languages taught in the College and used within the community.
 Most of the General Reference Collection is located on the Main Floor, except for the Music related titles, which are shelved on the Second Floor near the Ralston Music Listening Area and the Art related titles which are shelved on the Third Floor near the N's.

-Theology Reference Collection, located on the Third Floor of the Library, comprises those materials in theology and related disciplines which are deemed important to have readily available at all times, particularly (though not exclusively) for the faculty and students of the School of Theology.
-This collection also serves the needs of the College’s Department of Religion.
-This collection does not circulate and is located near the shelves that hold materials in Library of Congress Classification B-BX and Dewey Decimal Classification 100-299.
-Proximity to bibliographic tools in theology, both print and electronic, is also important to this collection’s distinctive character and location.
+The Theology Reference Collection, located on the Third Floor of the Library, is a non-circulating collection comprising those materials in theology and related disciplines which are deemed important to have readily available at all times, particularly (though not exclusively) for the faculty and students of the School of Theology.
+This collection also serves the needs of the College’s Department of Religious Studies.

 In 1873, the United States Senate designated the Library to be a selective depository of United States government information, making it one of the earliest Federal Depository Libraries in the state of Tennessee.
 Jessie Ball duPont Library serves as the Federal Depository Library for the 4th Congressional District of Tennessee.

-Although many of the Library's periodicals are now online, we still subscribe to over 1,300 print journals and newspapers.
-Periodicals in the Main Collection are arranged by Library of Congress classification, with the most recent issues displayed in the Wright Morrow Current Periodicals Reading Room on the Main Floor, and back issues shelved on the second floor.
-Periodicals in the Theology Collection are arranged by title and are on the third floor, with recent issues similarly displayed and separated from the back volumes.
+Although many of the Library's periodicals are now online, we still currently subscribe to about 700 print journals and newspapers.
+In addition we have historical runs of many periodical titles that are not available electronically or that have been retained for their research value.
+Periodicals are arranged by Library of Congress classification and do not circulate.
+The Main collection periodicals are shelved on the second floor.
+The Theology Collection periodicals are on the third floor..
 To find a particular periodical title, or to see what we subscribe to in a subject area, use the Journal Finder.
 The Journal Finder includes both print and electronic periodical titles.

 The Physics Reading Room serves as a collection of readily available reference materials to be used by faculty and students in the classroom, for laboratory preparation, and for generation of ideas for student projects.
 In addition to books owned by the Library, there are physics textbooks, miscellaneous donations, and a very large collection of science-fiction novels, many donated by alumni.
 The location of the collection, in J. Albert Woods Laboratories, room 224, makes it a useful resource tool.
 Future acquisitions will include expansion of the current collection by adding additional reference materials and more general-interest introductory science texts.